AyeshaAI/Python-Project-CFG-Spreadsheet-Analysis/README.md

 I utilized Seaborn, a data visualization library, to generate various charts such as bar graphs and pie charts.
 To aid me in producing charts, I referred to instructional videos on datacamp.com and geeksforgeeks.org.
 # What is the focus of the course?
-Code First Girls offers complimentary coding classes to women in the United Kingdom with the aim of narrowing the gender diversity gap in the technology sector.
-The organization has taught over 100,000 women to code to date!
+Code First Girls mission to address the gender diversity gap in the technology industry.

-The course spanned 8 weeks and covered the basics of Python programming and app development.
-Throughout the weeks, we completed individual learning and exercises, culminating in a final team project which is presented here.
-We gained insights into Python programming, Google tools, and collaborative work using Github.
+Over the course of 8 weeks, we delved into the fundamentals of Python programming and app development.
+During this period, we engaged in individual learning and exercises, culminating in the presentation of a final team project showcased here.
+Our experience exposed us to various aspects of Python programming, Google tools, and collaborative work through the utilization of Github.

-# If you would like to learn more about Code First Girls, please visit their website.
+# Code First Girls website.
 https://codefirstgirls.com/